Bank Audi

-Bank Audi has a network of 116 branches and more than 300 ATMs, and worldwide correspondents in 25 cities globally.
-It operates principally in Lebanon, in the MENA region and in Turkey.
-As of September 2021, Bank Audi's private customers’ deposits reached USD 20.8 billion, with shareholders’ equity reaching US$2.7 billion, and consolidated assets totaling US$28.0 billion.
+Bank Audi operates principally in Lebanon, Europe and the MENA region.

 History

 Bank Audi was founded in 1830, but was only incorporated as a bank in 1962.

 Members of the Audi family, as well as Kuwaiti investors, were the first shareholders.
 Since 1983, the shareholder base has expanded and currently consists of more than 1,500 holders of Common Shares and Global Depository Receipts.

 In 2004, Bank Audi signed a merger agreement with Banque Saradar, entitling Saradar Holding to become one of the largest shareholders of Bank Audi sal-Audi Saradar Group.
 After six years of managing the Audi Saradar Group Private Banking, both banks de-merged, and Bank Audi continued privately on its own.

 On 20 February 2019, Bank Audi announced a new deposit agreement by which The Bank of New York Mellon is named the successor depositary bank for its global depositary receipt programme, replacing Deutsche Bank Trust Company Americas as Depositary.

-Following the 17 October Revolution, the bank was declared bankrupt.
+After former Central Bank of Lebanon governor Riad Salameh was charged with embezzling $330 million in public funds, the Swiss financial regulator FINMA launched investigations into Lebanese banks with operations in Switzerland and in 2024 censured Bank Audi for serious money laundering violations.